RumbleFrog/CommandsMenu/README.md

 **Info** is what will show up in chat if pressed or the content of the submenu

-Fields are separated by semi-colon
+The fields are separated by semi-colon

 One entry per line